ccsosa/GOCompare/README.md

 ### Workflow
-An example of how to use this package is provided below:
+An example of how to use this package is provided below (We will compare cancer genes for 10 hallmarks associated to carcinogenesis process and their possible orthologues in D. melanogaster as an example.
+To gain time in this example is assumed that same common names in human works in D. melanogaster (Please use an accurate program or platform to obtain orthologue genes):

 ```r